stan-dev/design-docs/designs/0018-tuples.md

 - The call `context.vals_c("data.2.2")` should return a `std::vector<std::complex<double>>` of length 2*3 = 6.
 The data from this call
   should be the data for `data[1].2.2` followed by the data for `data[2].2.2`, concatenated together into one vector.
+If the data for `data[1].2.2` would normally be in column-major order, it should still be, but note that the "outer" array dimensions created by this serialization format should not be.

 It is the job of the compiler to generate code which takes these objects and produces one object `data` of the desired type and shape.
 This is similar to how